 Applicants must fill out an application form

 Attachments necessary for admittance to the additional training:

 - NOKUT must first approve foreign higher education.
 This prosedure normally takes several months.
 Read more: http://www.nokut.no/en/Foreign-Education/

 - Certified true copies of veterinary studies diplomas, as well as certified true copies of translated versions (Norwegian/English).

-- Affirmation of permanent work and residence permit.
+- Affirmation of permanent work and residence permit, or temporary residence permit

 - Documentation stating date of birth, national identity number or immigration number, or FK-number, any name changes, and citizenship.

 - Applicants must be well versed in either Norwegian, Danish, or Swedish.

 - Applicants whose first language is neither of the above are required to document that they have at university level been graded B, or better, in both oral and written Norwegian Level III course for foreign students, or that they have received a score of at least 500 points on the“Bergenstest”.
 From autumn 2009 the formerly used scoring system (150-700 points) on the Begentest has been replaced with the following grades: "Fail" (Ikke bestått), "Pass" (bestått) and "High pass" (Godt bestått).
 "Pass" equals 500 points, while "High pass" equals 600 points used in the past.

 Studieplan på tilleggsutdanningen (Preliminary study plan for additional training)